Table of Contents

 PAS object type(s) to be used

-All seal matrices should be recorded as SEAL MATRIX, including post-medieval ‘fob seals’.
+All seal matrices should be recorded as SEAL MATRIX.
 For finger-rings with an engraved bezel that can be used for sealing (signet rings), use FINGER RING.

-Roman engraved glass or gemstones (intaglios) were used mainly, but not exclusively, on finger-rings which were used for sealing; they can also occasionally be used in brooches or pendants (Henig ref needed from library?; Hattatt 2000, fig. 224).
-Similar post-medieval intaglios were used mainly, but not exclusively, on seal matrices; they also occur in finger-rings.
+Roman engraved glass or gemstones (intaglios) were used mainly on signet rings, but they can also occasionally be found in brooches (e.g. OXON-2B4EA1) or pendants (e.g. BUC-CE48C1).
+Similar post-medieval intaglios were used mainly on seal matrices, but they also occur on finger-rings (e.g. SUR-A95AB6).
 Because of the variety of uses, detached gem or glass intaglios should be recorded as INTAGLIO.
-[This is a change; at present, Roman detached intaglios are down as ‘intaglio’ but post-med ones tend to be down as ‘seal matrix’.]

 PAS object classifications and sub-classifications to be used